lux4rd0/unifi-protect-event-manager/README.md

 ### Running Events Table

-- **Event Identifier**: A unique identifier for each event, which is either auto-generated or provided by the user.
+- **Event Identifier**: A unique identifier for each event, either auto-generated or user-provided.
 - **Start Time**: The time when the event was started.
 - **End Time**: The time when the event will end.
 - **Remaining Time**: The time remaining before the event completes.
-- **Cameras**: Lists the camera IDs involved in the event.
+- **Cameras**: This field lists the camera IDs involved in the event.
 If no specific cameras are provided, "All Cameras" is displayed.
 - **Actions**: Two buttons allow you to **Extend** or **Cancel** an event.
-When extended, the event continues recording for the number of minutes specified in the `Future Minutes` field.
+When extended, the event continues recording for the minutes specified in the `Future Minutes` field.

 ### Controls Section

 This section allows you to create or extend a recording event for specific cameras.

 - **Event Identifier**: A text input where you can specify a unique identifier for your event.
 - **Past Minutes**: Input the number of minutes in the past that should be included in the recording.
-This is useful if you want to capture footage that occurred just before the event was triggered.
+This is useful for capturing footage just before the event is triggered.
 - **Future Minutes**: Input the number of minutes in the future that the recording should continue.
 - **Camera IDs**: Optionally, specify a comma-separated list of camera IDs.
 If no cameras are specified, all available cameras will be used.

 Buttons:
-- **Start/Extend Event**: Starts a new event or extends an existing one with the specified identifier, past, and future minutes.
+- **Start/Extend Event**: This function starts a new event or extends an existing one with the specified identifier, past, and future minutes.
 - **Cancel Event**: Cancels the event with the provided identifier.

 ### API Documentation